jnnilson/jnnilson/README.md

 <p>Revenue: Ad Sales, In App Purchases</p>

-<p>Secret Sauce: Player gets bored with default putting green, can buy more green including copies of greens from anywhere in the world, >200,000 greens.
-Use Web3 smart contracts to let players build and own those greens, now digital assets, themselves and earn money selling access to them to other players.</p>
+<p>Secret Sauce: Player gets bored with default putting green, can buy more green including copies of greens from anywhere in the world, >200,000 greens, the <a href="https://www.usgs.gov/the-national-map-data-delivery/gis-data-download">elevation data</a> about which is <a href="https://www.usgs.gov/faqs/are-there-any-costs-or-restrictions-usage-data-downloaded-national-map">freely available</a>.</p>

+<p>Proposal: Build a Proof of Concept using Web3 smart contracts to let players build and own greens, now digital assets, themselves and earn money selling access to them to other players.
+JustPutting is really two games: 1) Putting 2) Building Greens</p>

 <p><h3><b>Context</b></h3></p>